How is IoT Making an Impact in Latin America

 Brother claims to be developing an innovative platform in the region to optimize its way of communicating with customers.
 Among its most important launches is the new line of InkBenefitTank multifunctional, for home use and the SMB segment.
 According to the OEM, the most significant benefits are speed and print quality.

 The future beyond the hardware

-For now inkjet-based devices seem to be chosen to accompany this first stage of adoption of IoT into the office sector, although it is difficult to anticipate how new generations of printers will relate to this in the future.
-Manufacturers face the difficult challenge of interpreting these technologies, developing devices and services that are at the forefront, protecting them from an increasingly complex cyber attacks.
+For now, inkjet-based devices seem to be chosen to accompany this first stage of adoption of IoT into the office sector, although it is difficult to anticipate how new generations of printers will relate to this in the future.
+Manufacturers face the difficult challenge of interpreting these technologies, developing devices and services that are at the forefront, protecting them from increasingly complex cyber-attacks.

-While there is some well founded skepticism about the future of these technologies, the growth of products and printing solutions enabled by Internet of Things is not far away.
+While there is some well-founded skepticism about the future of these technologies, the growth of products and printing solutions enabled by the Internet of Things is not far away.
 In fact, it’s already started.